-Useful website detailing some of the history of the distillery, the tours available, the wide range of whiskies available and an extensive news archive.
+Useful website detailing some of the history of the distillery, the tours available, their wide range of whiskies and an extensive news archive.

-Glendronach has a visitor centre and runs its basic Discovery tour (£5) at 10am, 11am, 1pm, 2pm, 3pm throughout the year - Mon-Fri from October to April, plus Saturday and Sunday from May to September.
+Glendronach has a visitor centre and runs its basic Discovery tour (£5) throughout the year - Mon-Fri from October to April, plus Saturday and Sunday from May to September.

 Founded by James Allardice in 1826 (the 18yo is named after him - this is the spelling the distillery uses now, though Allardes and Allardyce are also recorded).
 The distillery was destroyed by fire and rebuilt in 1837 - a fate shared by many other distilleries in the days before health and safety was taken seriously!